Types of Collaborations

 International scholars or faculty can come to Penn State and Penn State faculty can teach a course overseas without an agreement.
-Teaching appointments at the undergraduate level are typically arranged by academic colleges in consultation with the Directorate of International Student and Scholar Advising (DISSA) in Global Programs.
+Teaching appointments at the undergraduate level are typically arranged by academic colleges in consultation with the Office of Global Programs' Directorate of International Student and Scholar Advising (DISSA).

-- Type of activities visiting faculty engage in at Penn State, duration of visits, and who will cover expenses;
+- type of activities visiting or researchers will be engaged in at Penn State, the duration of visits, and who will cover expenses;

-- Number of faculty members participating in the exchange and mechanism of selection;
+- the number of faculty members participating in the exchange and mechanism of selection;